A Botswana Safari

 Extensions

 A very popular and worthwhile add-on to a Botswana safari is a visit to Vic Falls.
 It’s actually not in Botswana at all, but on the border between Zambia and Zimbabwe.
-However, access to northern Botswana is easy from there and the area around Vic Falls is packed with accommodation that’s much cheaper than that found in Botswana.
+However, access to northern Botswana is easy from there and the area around Vic Falls is packed with accommodations that are much cheaper than those found in Botswana.
 This makes this extension a fairly cheap add-on.

 • 10